IBM/pytorch-cifar10-in-ibm-cloud/README.md

 ## How can I run code on IBM Watson Studio (for free) ?

 Below are the steps to setup your account to run your ML training runs in the cloud on different numbers and types of GPUs.
-After setup, you will be able to train your machine learning models on Watson studio in less than a minute!
+After setup (steps 1-6), you will be able to train your machine learning models on Watson studio in less than a minute!
+If you already have your environment setup, start at step 7.

 If you are interested in Watson Studio in general we recommend to read more about it here: [https://www.ibm.com/cloud/watson-studio](https://www.ibm.com/cloud/watson-studio)